moshix/breakweb/README.md

 A fun breakout game, written in Go and javascript.
 I chose these two languages because they are also availabe on z/OS.
+However, this game runs pretty much on everything with a live heartbeat.

 R to resume
 Q to quit the game